 Spalding Nix conducting a live auction at the 2016 Collector's Evening at The High Museum of Art.

 Spalding Nix will discuss how the market for fine art and antiques is changing between the Baby Boomers, Gen Xers and Millennials.
+A perfect storm is brewing as Baby Boomers downsize and Millennials choose less formal interiors for their homes.
+What does a generation do when the next generation says, "We do not want any of your stuff!"
+Spalding will discuss your options.

 That centuries of women artists have created professional, provocative, and appealing work is no longer a well-kept secret.
 Nonetheless, there are still many discoveries to be made, as Spalding Nix chronicles nearly ten centuries of women artists, from the embroiderers of the Bayeaux Tapestry to the Guerrilla Girls.